About UMHS /

 Class of 2019

-Internal Medicine Residency UPR University District Hospital in Puerto Rico
+UPR University District Hospital

+Dr. Ocasio Tapia grew up in Vega Alta, Puerto Rico.
+He admits he did not always want to be a doctor.
+He received a bachelor’s degree in business administration with a major in accounting and a minor in management from the University of Puerto Rico, Arecibo campus.
+During his second year of college, he was hired to work at the Dr. Karl Lang Cardiopulmonary Institute as an administrative assistant.
+While working there he learned how medicine gives one the privilege and responsibility to help others.
+“My passion for medicine started to grow,” he said.
 “Throughout my life, I discovered I had a passion to serve others, since early in adolescence I participated in community activities mainly for the special education department for elementary school in the town of Manatí, as well as visiting nursing homes during Christmas time to bring music, food, supplies and family activities for the residents,” he said.

+Many factors convinced Dr. Ocasio Tapia to choose UMHS over other Caribbean medical schools.
+In addition to the high Step 1 pass rate at UMHS, he found a conference given by Earl Mainer, UMHS Senior Associate Director of Admissions for the Southeast and Puerto Rico, especially informative and inspiring.
 “When I went to the conference held by Earl in Puerto Rico, I learned about all the resources UMHS offers to help us reach our degree, how they make the moving process and adaptation easier and smoother for us, and the fact that they don’t see you as an MCAT score or GPA; UMHS looks at your potential and passion to become a doctor and put everything in place to guide you throughout the process.
 This helped me decide on going to UMHS,” he said.

 Shane O’Toole, M.D.